26 publications matching keyword "Urbanisme, architecture et paysagisme"

 01/10/2019 - 12:15

-Allowing everyone to travel easily while simultaneously limiting CO² emissions: that was the goal of Macron’s 2015 law liberalizing the market of intercity buses.
+Facilitating travel for all while simultaneously limiting CO² emissions: that was the goal of Macron’s 2015 law liberalizing the market of intercity buses.
 But what has actually come of it?
-This research will focus on understanding how this new market fits into the transportation system, who the users of the Macron buses are - what are their motives, their practices, their representations, their experiences - and to what extent value for money is crucial in their use and sustainability.
-The challenge: identifying to what extent this offer of low-cost transport can be a part of the transition towards sustainable and desired lifestyles.
+This research explores how this new market evolved within the transportation system and seeks to understand who the users of the Macron buses really are - what are their motives, their practices, their representations and their experiences.
+The goal: identifying the extent to which this low-cost transportation can be a part of the transition towards sustainable and desired lifestyles.

 12/12/2017 - 14:22

 In 50 years, daily commutes, travel and migration in China have multiplied, lengthened and accelerated at a spectacular speed.
 A Franco-Chinese team of researchers and artists decided to explore how city dwellers feel about these changes using images as a catalyst for memories, emotions, associations of ideas and reflections.
 It would appear that this increase in mobility is closely associated with the imaginary of modernity and generates ambivalent feelings, ranging from enthusiasm for change to nostalgia and anxiety.

 02/27/2017 - 12:13